William L. Wilkie "Marketing for a Better World" Award

 Marketing is a wonderfully complex and important field of study.
 The aggregate marketing system is a huge and sprawling human institution, embedded in the daily life of its society.
 It brings a dynamism to its society as it strives to grow and create.
 Marketing monitors the wants and needs of its citizens, and works to deliver satisfactions of these.
 It builds tangible and intangible infrastructures to assist in its work, and brings employment and wages to its millions of members.
 While Marketing can sometimes overstep bounds in its pursuits, it also can bring wonder to – and real improvements in – peoples’ daily lives.
 One important goal for the aggregate marketing system, therefore, is that it be both fair and efficient in its operations.

-In this spirit, the inaugural Wilkie L. Wilkie "Marketing for a Better World" will honor marketing thinkers who have significantly contributed to our understanding and appreciation for marketing’s potentials to improve our world, and from whose work notable advances have ensued--in the mold of Bill Wilkie of the University of Notre Dame.
+In this spirit, the Wilkie L. Wilkie "Marketing for a Better World" will honor marketing thinkers who have significantly contributed to our understanding and appreciation for marketing’s potentials to improve our world, and from whose work notable advances have ensued--in the mold of Bill Wilkie of the University of Notre Dame.
 These contributions can reflect conceptual developments, substantive applications, or empirical studies.
-While the award is not restricted to an area of work, among the sectors in which such efforts might be expected to appear are:
+While the award is not restricted to an area of work, among the sectors in which such efforts might be expected to appear are (no ordering implied):

 - marketing theory